Neutrino Masses and Leptogenesis in Type I+II Seesaw Models: Introduction

 \section{Introduction}

-Recent neutrino oscillation experiments have provided significant amount of evidence which confirms the existence of the non-zero yet tiny neutrino masses \cite{PDG}.
-We know that the smallness of three Standard Model neutrino masses can be naturally explained via seesaw mechanism.
-In general, such seesaw mechanism can be of three types : type I \cite{ti}, type II \cite{tii} and type III \cite{tiii}.
+The fact that neutrinos have non-zero but tiny masses \cite{PDG} compared to other fermions in the Standard Model have been verified adequately in the recent neutrino oscillation experiments.
+The relative smallness of three Standard Model neutrino masses can be naturally explained via seesaw mechanism which can be of three types: type I \cite{ti}, type II \cite{tii} and type III \cite{tiii}.
 All these mechanisms involve the inclusion of additional fermionic or scalar fields to generate tiny neutrino masses at tree level.
-Although these seesaw models can naturally explain the smallness of neutrino mass compared to the electroweak scale, we are still far away from understanding the origin of neutrino mass hierarchies as suggested by experiments.
-Recent neutrino oscillation experiments T2K \cite{T2K}, Double ChooZ \cite{chooz}, Daya-Bay \cite{daya} and RENO \cite{reno} have not only made the earlier predictions for neutrino parameters more precise, but also predicted non-zero value of the reactor mixing angle $\theta_{13}$.
+Recent neutrino oscillation experiments T2K \cite{T2K}, Double ChooZ \cite{chooz}, Daya-Bay \cite{daya} and RENO \cite{reno} have not only made the earlier predictions for neutrino parameters more precise, but also measured a non-zero value of the reactor mixing angle $\theta_{13}$.
 The latest global fit value for $3\sigma$ range of neutrino oscillation parameters \cite{schwetz12} are as follows: